-Litter: we regularly have Wombling themed litter collections to help keep our playground and playing field litter free.
+Litter: we regularly have litter collections to help keep our playground and playing field litter free.

-Healthy living: thanks to Mrs Townson and Mrs Van den Brul we have many lunchtime activities which keep us fit and healthy.
+Healthy living: thanks to Mrs Van den Brul we have many lunchtime activities which keep us fit and healthy.

-Waste: We recycle all our fruit waste and lunch food waste through the council.
+Waste: we recycle all our fruit waste and lunch food waste through the council.
 We have a silver caddy bin in every classroom for the fruit waste and 3 kerbside bins for the fruit and food waste.
-These are emptied daily into 2 new wheelie bins which are collected weekly.
-We are also recycle shoes and ink cartridges and the FROGS have organised two Bag2School clothing collections.
+These are emptied daily into 2 wheelie bins which are collected weekly.

 Water: Our school taps turn off automatically to ensure we are not wasting water.

-Transport: Our school takes part in the 'Golden Boot Challenge.'
+Transport: Our school takes part in the 'Sustrans Big Walk Challenge.'
 This challenge encourages the children to use an alternative way to get to school instead of using a car.